volkanagun/ILPEngine/docs/Unification.md

 g(W,X,V)
 g(f(Z,Z),f(W,Z),Y)
 ```
 Another important building blog of inductive logic programming is functional predicates.
 These predicates are actual functions that requires a symbol input to be processes.
 An example functional predicate is Plus (X1=X1+1) predicate.
-This predicate sums two predicates and assigns the value to the result.
+This predicate sums two numbers and assigns the value to the result.
 Plus predicate is given below.

 ```scala
 class Plus(result:Variable, var1: Variable, var2:Variable) extends Functional("plus", Array(var1, var2, result)):